TheMatrix97/Insecure-WebStack/README.md

 Password: ' OR '1'='1
 ```

 How could I get the password?
-Could I use a blind time-based attack?
+Probably with a blind time-based attack?

 **Time-Based**
 ```text